Table of Contents

 The characteristics of a pure bred Qimmik, as described

-broad thorax and sturdy legs.
-It has a wide head
+and sturdy legs.
+It has a wide head with a

-just above the small of the back.
-Its fur is thick,
+small of the back.
+Its fur is thick, straight and

 long or semi-long.
 Qimmiit weigh 25 to 50 kg and